-There are lots of ways to organize our busy lives these days — from planners to apps to meticulously organized spreadsheets — but it turns out that some of the best smartwatches out there can actually help you do just that.
-With a variety of innovative features that allow you to set reminders, keep tabs on important health markers, and have Alexa update you on the news or add to your grocery list, you can easily become more efficient without ever having to color-code your schedule or miss a text again.
+There are many ways to stay organized in our busy lives — from planners to apps, written lists to meticulously organized spreadsheets — the options are truly endless.
+Some of the best smartwatches out there can help you stay on top of it all, and ensure everything you need is all on one device.
+With a variety of innovative features and tools, you can set reminders, keep tabs on important health markers, add to your grocery list, or ask Alexa to update you on the news.

 How We Picked the Best Smartwatches

 To come up with our list of best smartwatches, we looked at a wide variety of options — some 20 different styles, models, and brands.
 That included options for different ages, whether it was adults or kids, as well as for different interests, like those who might want a more basic model and those who might want something that’s more fashion-forward.
 We also made sure to evaluate, and then include, smartwatches that work for both Android and iOS users, with a nod to other tech-forward options like contactless payment.

 We also paid close attention to the numerous features offered, making sure they were varied and innovative.
 For instance, what type of tracking options does the smartwatch include (sleep? stress? skin temp?) and what activities is it great for, as well as features like call and text notifications, photography capabilities, and more.
 Lastly, we looked at the size of the watch case, extras included (like subscription trials) and customization options.

 Why It Made the Cut: The newest Apple Watch available, the Apple Watch Series 7 really goes above and beyond, offering all the great features of a smartwatch, from the screen size to the fitness options making it our choice for the best smartwatch overall.

 — Works with iOS

 — Screen size is double that of the Series 3